jtimdwyer/arxiv_recommender/README.md

 * *[postgres.json](postgres.json)*

 > A `JSON` file which contains credentials for a user on my `postgreSQL` database.
 Currently this user has select only permissions so cannot be used to the various database updating processes that some of these notebooks contain.
+Not present in the Github repository.

 * *vectors*